The Public Relations BlogDigital PRManaging Social MediaCritical Mass: How Many Social Media Followers Do You Need?

 The diffusion of the innovation curve.

-This allows us to approximate a specific number of followers you need to break even financially.
-This number of followers is what is referred to as critical mass.
+This allows us to approximate the specific number of followers needed to break even financially.
+This number is referred to as critical mass.

-Assuming that conversion rates and follower reach ratios stay stable, we can approximate how many followers a brand needs to break even.
+Assuming that conversion rates and follower reach ratios stay stable, we can approximate the number of followers a brand needs to break even.

 Conversions needed to hit break-even / the average follower reach ratio = your brand’s critical mass of followers.